didi/gendry/README.md

 For more detail, see [builder's doc](builder/README.md) or just use `godoc`

 <h3 id="scanner">Scanner</h3>
-For each response from mysql,you want to map it with your well-defined structure.
+For each response from mysql, you want to map it with your well-defined structure.
-Scanner provides a very easy API to do this,it's based on reflection:
+Scanner provides a very easy API to do this, it's based on reflection:

 ##### standard library
 ```go